 Whispers of Persephone collects secrets of the necromantic arts that the Necromancer gleamed from entities of lower planes.
 The Necromancer, with aid from his Acolytes of Death, purchased this unholy knowledge with the pain and deaths of their victims.
 This knowledge was assembled and provided to those who follow the Necromancer and adhere to his profane practices.

 "Whole villages have been abducted, the people murdered.
 The only sign of what horror befell them being their lifeless bodies wandering the land.
 What monster has brought this horror upon us?
 Who will save us?"

 ~ Plea of Adam Wrightson to the Duke of Berean.
 From a page found in the records room of the ruins of Berean Keep.

-Whispers of Persephone is a role-playing aid written for the 5th edition game mechanic.
-It is designed and formatted in spell book style, to give it an authentic look, as if it were a horrific tome of the dark arts.
+Whispers of Persephone is a role-playing source book written for the 5th edition game mechanic.
+It is designed and formatted, to give it an authentic look, as if it were a horrific tome of the dark arts.
 It contains a new magical tradition, Stygian Necromancy, for use in your game.
-Containing new spells, optional rules for ritual sacrifice, and feats used by those characters who practice Stygian Necromancy.
+Containing new spells, rules for ritual sacrifice, and feats used by those characters who practice Stygian Necromancy.